DarshanN1/minecraftly/README.md

   For contributing information, check out the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details.

 #Managed Hosting
-  Besides the free and open source version, we also offer a value added hosted service at https://m.ly, so you can play with friends and don't have to setup server.
+  Besides the free and open source version, we also offer a value added hosted service at [https://m.ly](https://m.ly).
+You can play with friends and don't have to setup server.

 #Special Thanks To
   Andrew, Keir, Tux, Michael, Devin, Snivell, Ben (redraskal) and many others who have been helping me over the years to make this happen.